Skip to main content

 Basically, I feel ready.
 There is no particular external reason or pressure.
 I'm 56 years old, and am fortunate to be in good health, with a job that was going well.

-On the other hand, after 2.4 decades. plus many more years of pre-Tech work, I have accomplished "enough" in the corporate work.
-The challenges in UX looking forward are no longer as exciting as they once were.
-(That's not a commentary on the UX world, but only a comment about my perception.)
+On the other hand, after 24 years, plus more years of pre-Tech work, I have accomplished "enough" in the corporate world.
+The challenges in UX looking forward are no longer as exciting to me as they once were.
+(That's not a commentary on the UX world — only a comment about my perception.)

-BTW, I'll give particular thanks to my most recent colleagues at Amazon Lab126, where I was very happy!
-This decision is not a reflection on them or that position in any way.
+BTW, I'll give particular thanks to my most recent colleagues at Amazon Lab 126, where I was very happy.
+This decision is not a reflection on them or that position.
 (I can say the same for my 11 years each at Google and Microsoft.)

 And I have opportunities apart from corporate work, as I mention next!